microsoft/vscode-docs/docs/nodejs/reactjs-tutorial.md

 ### Markdown Preview

-In the File Explorer, one file you'll see is the application `README.md`.
+In the File Explorer, one file you'll see is the application `README.md` Markdown file.
 This has lots of great information about the application and React in general.
-A nice way to review the README is by using the VS Code Markdown Preview.
+A nice way to review the README is by using the VS Code [Markdown Preview](/docs/languages/markdown.md#markdown-preview).
 You can open the preview in either the current editor group (**Markdown: Open Preview** `kb(markdown.showPreview)`) or in a new editor group to the side (**Markdown: Open Preview to the Side** `kb(markdown.showPreviewToSide)`).
 You'll get nice formatting, hyperlink navigation to headers, and syntax highlighting in code blocks.

 ![README markdown preview](images/reactjs/markdown-preview.png)